-The Student Union, located in the center of campus, is a department that contains numerous functions of student life and student engagement, and serves the students, faculty, and staff.
-This facility also houses various food service facilities, meting rooms, a movie theater, a game room, Computer Solutions-The University of Akron's computer technology store, a ZipCard office, the DocuZip copy center, a bank, a Ticketmaster outlet, the Information Center, Barnes & Noble Bookstore, Planet Underground, a DVD an CD store, student organization offices, and Starbucks Coffeehouse.
+The Student Union, located in the center of campus, is a department that houses numerous functions of student life and student engagement, and serves the students, faculty, and staff.
+This facility offers various food venues, meeting rooms, a movie theater, a game room, Computer Solutions-The University of Akron's computer technology store, a ZipCard office, the DocuZip copy center, a bank, a Ticketmaster outlet, the Information Center, Barnes & Noble Bookstore, Planet Underground, a DVD an CD store, student organization offices, and Starbucks Coffeehouse.
 Visit our website at www.uakron.edu/studentunion.

-- Food Areas.
+Food Areas.
 On the first level is Zee's convenience store, which has a variety of items, including sundry items for the busy student.
-On the second level are Subway, Sizzling Zone, the exciting Union Market and Starbucks.
-Auntie Anne's is scheduled to open by Fall 2007. - DocuZip Copy Center, located on the second level, offers the following services: copying, including color, oversized and reduced copies; binding of materials; mailing facilities for campus, U.S. mail, and United Parcel Service (UPS); literature distribution; and class support files. - Barnes & Noble Bookstore is located on the first level.
+On the second level are Subway, Auntie Anne's, Sizzling Zone, the Union Market and Starbucks.

+- DocuZip Copy Center, located on the second level, offers the following services: copying, including color, oversized and reduced copies; binding of materials; mailing facilities for campus, U.S. mail, and United Parcel Service (UPS); literature distribution; and class support files. - Barnes & Noble Bookstore is located on the first level.
 The primary purpose of the Bookstore is to make available books and supplies required for coursework.
-In addition, the store also carries a wide range of classroom supplies, paperbacks, engineering and art supplies, photo supplies, greeting cards, University memorabilia and clothing

-- The Donfred H. Gardner Theatre, located on the second floor, screens secondrun movies as well as occasional first-run sneak previews.
+In addition, the store also carries a wide range of classroom supplies, paperbacks, engineering and art supplies, photo supplies, greeting cards, University memorabilia and clothing. - The Donfred H. Gardner Theatre, located on the second floor, screens secondrun movies as well as occasional first-run sneak previews.
 The theater also hosts special events and performances. - Ticketmaster Center, located on the second floor, sells tickets to most events in northern Ohio, including Blossom Music Center, Public Hall Cleveland and the Quicken Loans Arena.
-Over-the-counter sales include tickets to campus functions, sporting events and local shows. - The Information Center, located on the second floor, is operated seven days a week during the normal building operating hours.
-The Information Center staff can answer questions regarding department and student organizations, on-campus events, the Metro buses and the University Bus Loop.
+Over-the-counter sales include tickets to campus functions, sporting events and local shows. - The Information Center, located on the second floor, is operated seven days a week.
+The Information Center staff can answer questions regarding department and student organizations, on-campus events, the University Bus Loop.
 Laptops can be checked out for use in the Union at the Information Center.
 Please call (330) 972-4636 if you need a question answered. - Room Reservations can be obtained in the Student Union.
 The Reservation line is located at the Information Center.
 Call (330) 972-8689 to reserve the ballroom and meeting rooms located in the Student Union. - Computer Solutions, located on the third level, is The University of Akron's computer technology store.
 As an education reseller, personal computer hardware, peripherals, and software are available at educational pricing.
 The store is a service for students, faculty and staff.
 In addition, the store is a point of contact for other services, such as requesting a university network ID (UANet ID) or requesting a network connection in the residence halls. - The Game Room, located on the first floor, has a pool hall, bowling lanes and video gaming.
 The bowling lanes feature Extreme glow-in-the-dark bowling.
 Bowling and Billiards physical education classes are conducted in the Game Room.